pdob-git/pdob-git.github.io/_posts/2024-03-06-github-authentication.md

 Your public key file is found in the ~/.ssh directory on a Mac or Linux machine and will generally be a file ending in .pub.
 Go to [https://github.com/settings/keys](https://github.com/settings/keys) and copy/paste your public key from the public key file.

-You can then clone a repository using syntax of either of the following types:
+You can then clone a repository using the syntax of either of the following types:

 ```bash
 git clone git@github.com:ACCOUNT/REPO.git